ouspg/trytls/stubs/README.md

 ### Packaging

-Create new directory: lanugage-library
-Name the file that's to be executed as run.x or Run.x.
-* x is the normal filename extensions for the chosen language
+A stub should be confined to a directory named in a way that describes the chosen target language and library or service, e.g. `<language>-<library>`.

 A stub should have a top level `README.md` that describes how to run the stub.

-The stubs should have a `run` command.
+The stubs should have a `run` command with optional and approriate file extension for the language in question.

 Optionally a stub can have a `Dockerfile` that encapsulates the environment and the dependancies needed to run the example.